Podenco90/image-editor/README.md

 - Add E2E tests (Cypress)
 - Add error handling (Try/Catch + Error Boundaries)
 - Add responsive behaviour for the the editor on mobile screens
-- Refine zoom behaviour in editor
+- Refine zoom behaviour in editor (zoom on size change, button to fit image into screensize, ...)
+- Resize listener on screen to resize canvas / reset zoom (?)
 - Persist zoom in URL (?)
 - Possibly add SSR on image search
 - Add progressive image enhancement for search (Blur hash or prefetch small image)